A-Skvortsov/Planetze/README.md

 FEATURE SUMMARY

   1. Eco Tracker
-  		i. displays user's total emissions (in kg of co2) for the current date at the top of the screen ii. displays current date in a calendar image along with a "view calendar" button which, when clicked, gives a calendar popup from which user can select a new date
+  		i. displays user's total emissions (in kg of co2) for the current date at the top of those screen ii. displays current date in a calendar image along with a "view calendar" button which, when clicked, gives a calendar popup from which user can select a new date
   			note: days with logged activities have indicators on them for user-friendliness iii. main part of the screen has a listview that (upon toggle) will show a breakdown of the user's logged activities (with CO2 for each activity) for the selected day (including habit logs) or user's current habits